ME3Tweaks/ME3TweaksModManager/documentation/datatypes.md

 structexample=(Key1=Value1,Key2="Value 2")
 ```

 Any value that contains a space MUST be quoted.
 All key/value pairs must be separated by a comma.
 Text inside of "quotes" will not trigger the special characters , ) or (.
 You cannot include the " symbol in your strings as this is a reserved character for parsing.
-If you want to simulator "quoting" something, use 'single quotes'.
+If you want to simulate "quoting" something, use 'single quotes'.

 ### Struct lists
 Some descriptors use a list of structs.
 Lists are formed by an opening and closing parenthesis, with each struct separated by a comma. **This is an additional set of parenthesis!
 Structs have their own enclosing parenthesis.** However, a one item struct list does not have to be surrounded by an additional set of parenthesis.
 You can choose to leave them on or off for one item lists.